jmrnilsson/MinMQ/README.md

 MinMQ is a minimal message queue for private networks, on-premise, or atleast non-public networks.
 It targets virtual machines, Docker and physical hosts.
-It's designed for low ceremony, high throughput, medium-to-low latency, and a HTTP-transport for the transmission of small messages.
+It's designed for low ceremony, high throughput, medium-to-low latency, and a HTTP-transport for comfortable transmission of small messages.

 This effort focuses on having:
 - Below 50 ms latency